-It has been a slow road to legalization in West Virginia.
+It has been a slow road to cannabis legalization in West Virginia.
 Medical marijuana bills were introduced in the state each year between 2010 and 2015.
 However, there were enough opponents to prevent any bill from passing into law.
 Finally, the resistance was broken in 2017 when Governor Jim Justice signed Senate Bill 386 into law on April 19.
-It legalized weed for specific medical conditions, and it was supposed to go into effect in July 2019.
+This legalized weed for specific medical conditions.

-Even now, there isn’t a process for the relevant departments to accept and disperse funds relating to applications for permits.
+Unfortunately, as of early 2021, the state’s program is still not up and running.
+There is currently no process for relevant state departments to accept and disperse funds relating to applications for medical cannabis permits.
 There are also problems with the fees associated with implementing the act.
-Therefore, the original timelines for rolling out the program quickly became impossible.
+Therefore, it seems likely that the original timelines for rolling out the program will continue to be subject to change.

 How to Get a Medical Marijuana Card in West Virginia

-West Virginia’s MMJ program may not allow sales until 2021 or 2022.
-As of May 2020, the Office of Medical Cannabis said it was committed to ensuring qualifying patients will have access to MMJ within two years.
+West Virginia’s MMJ program may not allow sales until late 2021 or 2022.
+Back in May 2020, the WV Office of Medical Cannabis said it was committed to ensuring qualifying patients will have access to MMJ within two years.

 When the program begins accepting patients, here is what the process will probably look like.
 First and foremost, you must be at least 18 years of age and have a qualifying medical condition.
 We will show you the list of conditions in the next section.